 I also bought a pair of velvet plaited mules that I simply adore (here).
-However, they’re probably not the most practical shoe for this season considering it’s ice cold outside but they’re just so nice.
-I love the plaited detail, too – pretty in pink!
+Yet, probably not the most practical shoe for this season considering it’s ice cold outside but they’re just so nice.
+I love the plaited detail, too!

 I loved wearing them with jeans (here) as they made my outfit less casual and was definitely the standout piece.
 I’m enjoying adding to my velvet collection anyway, even if I don’t wear them again until next spring.
 Ah well, that’s the glorious British weather for you!